-The engine rules specified below have been used successfully on a local basis to limit the cost or power output of engines used in this event.
-These and any other variations from the rules specified above should be noted in all pre-contest publicity.
+Any variations from the rules specified above should be noted in all pre-contest publicity.

-Note: any variation that results in the use of engines larger than 0.403 cu. in. displacement, tuned mufflers, or tuned pipes will result in the event being sanctioned as Quickie 500 (Event No. 426) rather than Sport Quickie.
+Note: any variation that results in the use of engines larger than 0.464 cu. in. displacement, tuned mufflers, or tuned pipes will result in the event being sanctioned as Quickie 500 (Event No. 426) rather than Sport Quickie.